STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 Platform specific notes
 -----------------------

-Some platforms require to have special link and/or compiler flags specified to build HPX.
-This is handled via |cmake|_'s support for different toolchains (see `cmake-toolchains(7)
+Some platforms require users to have special link and/or compiler flags specified to build |HPX|.
+This is handled via CMake's support for different toolchains (see `cmake-toolchains(7)
 <https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html>`_ for more
 information).
 This is also used for cross compilation.